philips-software/amp-devcontainer/.github/PULL_REQUEST_TEMPLATE.md

      Link to GitHub issues using keywords https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests when necessary
 -->

-## Checklist
+## :heavy_check_mark: Checklist

 <!-- We follow conventional commit-style PR titles and kebab-case branch names -->

-- [ ] I have followed the contribution guidelines for this repository
+- [ ] I have followed the [contribution guidelines](https://github.com/philips-software/amp-devcontainer/blob/main/.github/CONTRIBUTING.md) for this repository
 - [ ] I have added tests for new behavior, and have not broken any existing tests
 - [ ] I have added or updated relevant documentation
 - [ ] I have verified that all added components are accounted for in the SBOM